imfl/beautiful-jekyll/parallel-computing/index.md

 The [Bellman-Ford algorithm](https://en.wikipedia.org/wiki/Bellman-Ford_algorithm) is an algorithm that computes the shortest paths from one single source vertex to all the other vertices in a weighted directed graph.
 The weights can be negative.

+*An application of Bellman-Ford algorithm*

-Assume that you have and use US dollars.
+Assume that you have US dollars.
 Now you are travelling to East Asia.
-You want to know what're the cheapest rates that you can exchange for local currencies like Hong Kong dollars and Singaporean dollars.
+You want to know the cheapest rates that you can exchange for local currencies.
 Bellman-Ford algorithm can help you solve this.

 Better yet, it may even tell if there is any arbitrage opportunity in the foreign exchange market.
 Say you exchange USD $1 for HKD $8, and HKD $8 for SGD $1.4, and SGD $1.4 for USD $1.05.
 Congratulations!
 You've found an arbitrage opportunity that brings you money with no effort.

+In this project I parallelize the Bellman-Ford algorithm using multiple programming paradigms, including MPI, which is distributed-memory programming, and OMP and CUDA, which are shared-memory programming.

 ### MPI